rails/rails/guides/source/working_with_javascript_in_rails.md

 NOTE: Signature of calls to UJS's event handlers has changed.
 Unlike the version with jQuery, all custom events return only one parameter: `event`.
 In this parameter, there is an additional attribute `detail` which contains an array of extra parameters.
+For information about the previously used `jquery-ujs` in Rails 5 and earlier, read the [`jquery-ujs` wiki](https://github.com/rails/jquery-ujs/wiki/ajax).

 | Event name          | Extra parameters (event.detail) | Fired                                                       |
 |---------------------|---------------------------------|-------------------------------------------------------------|